anhnguyendepocen/M335/docs/tasklist.md

 #### [Case Study 3](weekly_projects/cs03_details.html)

-* [ ] Address at least one of the three questions in the background description (if you have time try to tackle all three)
+* [ ] Address at least two of the three questions in the background description (if you have time try to tackle all three)
 * [ ] Create one `.rmd` file that has your report
     * [ ] Have a section for each question
     * [ ] Make sure your code is in the report but defaults to hidden